Grand Prix de Reims

 - Brabham BT23C (Kurt Ahrens): New to Kurt Ahrens (Braunschweig, Germany) and raced by him in F2 in 1968 under the Caltex Racing banner.
 Sold to Bernd Terbeck (Hiltrup, Germany) and run as part of the Montan Racing Team in F2 in 1969 and 1970.
 Then unknown in 1971 and 1972.
 Former Mini racer Graham Cooper (Sedgley, Worcestershire) raced his "newly acquired Brabham BT23C" in a sprint at Curborough in March 1973.
 This car was sold by Cooper to Richard Churchley (Hampton-in-Arden, Warwickshire) and run by him in sprints in 1975 with a Ford twin cam and then in 1976 with a 1600cc Hart BDA.
 From Churchley to Bill Morris who wanted the engine for his Ensign and sold the rest of the car to Robin Darlington (Ruabon, Wales) in early 1977.
 Then to Les Aylott (Oakham, Rutland) and David Knowles, fitted with Aylott's turbcharged 1600cc BDA engine by by June 1977, and raced in 1977 and 1978.
 Advertised from Oakham in April 1981.
 Then unknown until raced by Peter Rogers (High Wycombe, Buckinghamshire) in the HSCC Bradburn & Wedge Pre-71 series in 1984 with a BDA engine.
 (Possibly the car raced by Jon Bradburn in late 1983.)
 Raced by Rogers until 1987.
 Sold by Rogers' father Sir John Rogers to David Brown (Ashford, Kent) in 1999 and raced by him in the HSCC Classic Racing Cars Championship.
 Raced regularly by David Brown (Ashford, Kent) in HSCC events until sold to Graham Adelman (Free Union, VA) in 2014.

-- Lola T100 [SL100/7] (Jorge de Bagration): New to Escuderia Nacional CS for Formula 2 in 1968, and raced by Jorge de Bagration.
+- Lola T100 [SL100/7] (Jorge de Bagration): New to Escuderia Nacional CS for Formula 2 in 1968, and raced by Jorge de Bagration, with sponsorship from Calvo Sotelo.
 This is likely to be the car advertised by Charlie Hayes in April 1970 "ex-Alex Soler Roig European F2 car", as Soler-Roig was de Bagration's better-known teammate.
 By the time the advert appeared, Soler-Roig had done a deal to drive for Lotus in F1.
 It was next seen in May 1975 when Ron Renari (White Plains, NY) raced a Formula B Lola in SCCA Regionals at Lime Rock.
 He raced the car again in 1976, and advertised it as an "ex-Alex Soler-Roig Lola T100".
 It is reported to have gone to Stewart Bone, a Pontiac Fiero collector in NY state, and he sold it to Tim Gaffney in 1992.
-After having it restored by Simon Hadfield, Gaffney raced it in 2003.
-To Dean Baker 2009.
+After having the monocoque restored by Simon Hadfield, Gaffney raced it in 2003.
+Sold in 2009 to Dean Baker (Bowmanville, Ontario), who raced it once at Watkins Glen, but found it needed a thorough restoration and put it aside until he got to that.

 - Lola T100 [SL100/6] (Alex Soler-Roig): New for John Surtees to drive for Lola Racing at Mallory Park in May 1967, fitted with a Cosworth FVA engine.
 Surtees won at Mallory, and the next race at Zolder.
 This was then the team's main FVA car, as SL100/2 had been rebuilt in narrow-track form, and SL100/4 had been sold to David Bridges.
 Raced by Chris Irwin from July onwards, then by Andrea de Adamich at Enna.
-Raced by Irwin in F2 in early 1968, but Irwin injured in sports car race in May, and the T100 was sold to Escuderia Nacional CS to replace SL100/8 wrecked by Alex Soler-Roig.
+Raced by Irwin in F2 in early 1968, but after Irwin was badly injured in sports car race in May, the T100 was sold to Escuderia Nacional CS to replace SL100/8 that had been wrecked by Alex Soler-Roig.
 Raced by Soler-Roig for the rest of the 1968 season.
 To John Watson (Craigavad, County Down, Northern Ireland) and fitted with a Ford twin cam for local libre racing in 1969.
 To Dave Furlong (Dublin, Ireland) for 1970, then to John Burke (Dublin) for 1971.
 It was raced by Richie Conroy for Burke in 1972, then by Burke again in libre racing in 1973.
-Subsequent history unknown, but said by a later owner to be the car run by Bob Eccles (Oldbury, Worcestershire) in the late 1970s.
+Advertised by Burke, still with Ford twin cam engine and Hewland FT200 gearbox, in November 1973.
+Subsequent history unknown, but said by a later owner to have been owned by Bob Eccles (Oldbury, West Midland) in the late 1970s.
+If that is corerect, it would be the second T100 that Eccles acquired as a source of spares for his main car.
 It is then believed to be the car raced by Pat Speer in HSCC events in 1985.
-Then unknown until 2005, when it was advertised by Robert Bernat (Chicago, IL), bought by Paul Busby and returned to England.
-Sold to Robs Lamplough in 2011, and then back to Busby in 2015.
+Ted Walker then had two Lola T100s, probably the two ex-Eccles cars, and one remained in pieces while he had them, logically this one.
+According to a later Bonhams sale description, this car was owned by Speer in the 1970s, and was acquired by Louis Bernat (Chicago, IL) in 1989.
+Bernat died in 1997, and the car was advertised by his son Robert Bernat (Chicago, IL) in 2005, bought by Paul Busby, and returned to England.
+Sold at the Bonhams Brooklands auction in December 2011 to Robs Lamplough, but later sold back to Busby in 2015.

 - Tecno 68/F2 [T00 286] (Silvio Moser): New to Silvio Moser (Lugano, Switzerland) and raced in European F2 and Swiss Championship events in 1968, entered by Charles Vögele.
 Also taken to the Argentine Temporada at the end that year.
 Sold to Roland Binder (Esslingen, Germany) for F2 in 1969, but crashed badly at Hockenheim in June.
 Binder then acquired the sister car T00 284 from Tecno and raced that in F2 in late 1969, and then in 1970 and 1971.
 According to later owner Oliver Heschl-Gillespie, the ex-Moser Tecno went to Bernd Burger (Rüsselsheim, Germany) and was converted to a Group 7 sports car using a KMW body as the "Burger P3", still with its 1600cc Cosworth FVA.
 Burger ran a "Burger-Eigenbau" in 1970 and 1971, but that may have been based on a Lotus.
 He raced the "P3" in German national racing 1973 and 1974 after which the rolling chassis was sold to Karl Langjahr (Darmstadt, Germany) who fitted a Porsche engine and raced it in Interserie and national events as a Tecno-Porsche until 1980.
 Then to Bernd Becker (Idar-Oberstein, Germany) who only wanted the engine.
 The car continued via Kurt Henn (Idar-Oberstein, Germany) to Christina Berthold (Nürnberg, Germany) who raced it briefly with a new Porsche engine at which point it was sold to the Rosso Bianco Collection (Aschaffenburg, Germany).
 Sold by the museum in 1999, it passed via an Viennese Porsche dealer to Olivier Heschl-Gillespie (Vienna, Austria) who had it restored by Karl Langjahr to its 1974 specification.